The full text of the statute reads as follows:

 If you personally use a deadly or dangerous weapon to communicate your threat, you face an additional and consecutive one-year in the state prison.34

 - pursuant to different objectives,

-you could face these penalties for each threat that you communicate.35
+you could face these penalties for each threat that you communicate.

-If you are subsequently charged with any felony…and have a prior “strike” on your record…you will be referred to as a “second striker,” and your sentence will be twice the term otherwise required by law.37
+If you are subsequently charged with any felony, and you have a prior “strike” on your record, you will be referred to as a “second striker,” and your sentence will be twice the term otherwise required by law.37

-Penal Code 422 PC is considered a crime of moral turpitude.39 “Crimes of moral turpitude” are crimes that are viewed as more offensive and reprehensible than others.
-Based on this classification, a conviction for California’s criminal threats law potentially subjects you to
+Penal Code 422 PC is considered a crime of moral turpitude, which are crimes that are viewed as more offensive and reprehensible than others.39 Therefore, a criminal threats conviction potentially subjects you to

 - professional discipline (since criminal convictions can affect professional licenses),40 and

 - deportation or removal if you are a legal immigrant or alien.41